 Choosing Longboard Trucks

 When choosing trucks for your longboard, the two biggest decisions you need to make are: How wide should my trucks be?
 And do I want Standard Kingpin (SKP) trucks or Reverse Kingpin (RKP) trucks?
-This guide will help you make those two most important decisions and give you insights on the all the components of longboard trucks and the benefits of each style of truck.
-For the most visually pleasing explanation of longboard trucks, check out the video below.
+This guide will help you make those two most important decisions and provide insights on the all the parts and styles of longboard trucks.

 Choosing between standard kingpin trucks (SKP) and reverse kingpin trucks (RKP) should be decided by the type of riding you wish to do on your setup.